Objectives of the European Porphyria Registry

 Recruitment of participants

-EPR participants are recruited by the European Porphyria Network’s (Epnet) porphyria centres of expertise or by physicians with a special interest in porphyria.
+EPR participants are recruited by the International Porphyria Network’s (Ipnet, former Epnet) porphyria centres of expertise or by physicians with a special interest in porphyria.
 Participants were recruited when their diagnosis was established (symptomatic or as part of predictive testing), for treatment and for follow-up.

 Data for AIP patients was collected until 2019 during regular and emergency visits to the hospital or primary health care.
 The registry recorded data such as gender, date of birth, porphyria diagnosis, laboratory test results, symptoms and treatment.
 Physicians were able to enter consecutive visits for the same participant.